 In our home, I take 1 teaspoon during the season of sick and I give my littles, OVER the age of 1, a 1/2 teaspoon.
 (Note: Do NOT give honey to children under 1 year of age.)
 My oldest takes 1 teaspoon.
 If we feel sick, I’ll usually take double or triple the amount for extra support.
 It takes consistency to maintain wellness.
 Talk to your doctor before starting any new supplement.

 - 1 cup of Dried Elderberries OR 2 cups of Fresh OR 1/2 cup dried elderberry & 1/2 cup dried Young Living wolfberries

 - 4 Cups of Purified Water (We use reverse osmosis)

-- 1 1/2 cups of Raw Organic Local Honey
+- 1 and 1/2 cups of Raw Organic Local Honey

 - 1 drop of Ginger Vitality Essential Oil*

 - 1 drop of Frankincense Vitality Essential Oil*

 *We only use Young Living Vitality Essential Oils as they are labeled as dietary supplements.
 Do not use any other brand.